stuartellis/tf-tasks/README.md

 - `tft_unit_name` - The name of the unit itself
 - `tft_edition` - Set as the value `default`, except when using an [extra instance](#extra-instances---workspaces-and-tests) or running [tests](#testing)

-The provided code for new units has locals that use these variables to help you generate [names and identifiers](#managing-resource-names).
+The provided code for new units also includes the file `meta_locals.tf`, which defines locals that use these variables to help you generate [names and identifiers](#managing-resource-names).
 These include a `handle`, a short version of a SHA256 hash for the instance.
 This means that you can deploy as many instances of the module as you wish, as long as you use the `handle` as part of each resource name:

 ```hcl
 resource "aws_dynamodb_table" "example_table" {